Research Governance Policy Directive

 As part of the Office for Research ongoing commitment to high quality research, we conduct interviews with researchers and research participants.

-Upon submission of a final report (see SALHN Research website for template), the SALHN Research Integrity Officer will ask if the researcher would like to take part in an interview about their research.
+Upon submission of a final report (see SALHN Research website for template), a member of the SALHN Office for Research will ask if the researcher would like to take part in an interview about their research.
 The conversation will be around what worked, what didn’t work, areas for improvement, successes and what they would change on reflection.
 The results will be de-identified and used for quality improvement purposes.

 Participants are invited to provide their feedback via an anonymous survey.
 Posters are positioned around the hospital, with a QR code that links to the survey.
 Participants are also invited to contact the Office for Research if they prefer.